 TPU Estimators are a set of high-level APIs that build upon Estimators which simplify building models for Cloud TPU and which extract maximum TPU performance.
 When writing a neural network model that uses Cloud TPU, you should use the TPU Estimator APIs.

 TPU Estimators translate your programs into TensorFlow operations, which are then converted into a computational graph by a TensorFlow client.
 A TensorFlow client communicates the computational graph to a TensorFlow server.

 A TensorFlow server runs on a Cloud TPU server.
 When the server receives a computational graph from the TensorFlow client, the server performs the following actions:

-- loads inputs from Cloud Storage.
+- Load inputs from Cloud Storage

-- invokes the XLA compiler.
+- Invoke the XLA compiler

 XLA is a just-in-time compiler that takes as input High Level Optimizer (HLO) operations that are produced by the TensorFlow server.
 XLA generates binary code to be run on Cloud TPU, including orchestration of data from on-chip memory to hardware execution units and inter-chip communication.
 The generated binary is loaded onto Cloud TPU using PCIe connectivity between the Cloud TPU server and the Cloud TPU and is then launched for execution.